AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/api-reference/selection-strategies/create.md

 ---
-title: Create decision items
+title: Create selection strategy
+description: Selection strategies consist of collections associated with constraints and ranking methods to determine offers.
-xx description: Collections are subsets of offers based on predefined conditions defined by a marketer, such as category of the offer. xx feature: Decision Management, API, Collections
+feature: Decision Management, API, Collections
 topic: Integrations
 role: Data Engineer
 level: Experienced
 ---

-# Create an item collection {#create-decision-items}
+# Create a selection strategy {#create-selection-strategy}

 You can create a selection strategy by making a POST request to the Offer Library API.